There is one ATM located in the back lobby of Transylvania University's Forrer Hall.

 Requests for exemption from the housing requirement should be directed to Bob Brown, associate dean of student affairs, at (859) 233-8889.

 Additional money may be credited to the student's Crimson Card.
 This money can be used to buy food at Transy's three dining services, to pay for copies, and to pay for use of laundry machines or vending machines.
-For more information, call the Accounting Office at (859) 233-8150.
+If you need assistance, contact student accounting servcies.

 Transylvania's dining service provides three meals a day in Forrer Dining Center for resident and commuter students, faculty and staff, and campus visitors.
 Breakfast and lunch are also served in the Rafskeller Grill.
 Students living in Forrer, Clay, Davis, Rosenthal, and Poole halls are required to purchase a "19-meal plan", "14-meal plan", or "10-meal plan."
+(Read more about the meal plan options.)
 In addition, students may put money on their Crimson Card that may be used in Forrer Dining Center, the Rafskeller, and The 1780 Café, a late-night hangout.
 Students with special dietary needs may arrange for meals to suit their needs by contacting the director of dining services.
 More...

 Use of alcoholic beverages by students under 21 years of age and use of illicit drugs are prohibited on campus and at campus-sponsored events.
 Because Transylvania is part of the Lexington community and has a commitment to prepare students for responsible participation in the community and beyond, the university views consumption of alcoholic beverages by students 21 years of age or older as a personal decision, so long as it is done responsibly.
 Specific guidelines are provided to students at the start of each fall term.

 There are many opportunities for parents to be involved with the Transylvania community.
-The student life staff will keep you informed throughout the year about campus events and activities.
+The student life staff will keep you informed throughout the year about campus events and activities through the TransParent News and other communications.
 For more information, contact Marian Baker, assistant to the vice president for student affairs, at (859) 233-8215.
 You can also check the Transylvania news page and our Facebook page for daily updates.